KainTaimu/CMPTshared/README.md

 ```

 ### RouteData:
-This data structure holds and connects everything and serves as a place to get data (route ids, etc.) from.
+This data structure holds and connects everything and serves as an interface to load and get data from.
 #### JSON-like Layout:
 ```yaml
 {